 9. Reduce the stress in your life.

-A huge cause of digestive issues involves too much daily stress.
-Stress not only causes hormonal imbalances (hormones regulate our digestion) and weight gain around the mid-section (which creates a sluggish metabolism), but also causes constriction throughout the entire body including the GI tract.
+A huge cause of digestive issues involves too much stress.
+Stress not only causes hormonal imbalances (hormones regulate our digestion) and weight gain around the mid-section (which creates a sluggish metabolism), it also causes constriction throughout the entire body including the GI tract.

-You can picture the GI tract, as a canal where food and fluids are taken from one place to another.
-When we constrict this area, this canal becomes obstructed, and things begin to back up.
-This backing up of food matter creates indigestion, fermentation and leads to toxic accumulation.
-The toxins further clog the channels and creates more pathology and chaos on the GI tract.
+You can picture the GI tract as a canal where food and fluids are taken from one location to another.
+When we constrict this area, the canal becomes obstructed and things begin to back up.
+This backing up of food matter creates indigestion, fermentation, and leads to toxic accumulation.
+The toxins further clog the channels and create more pathology and chaos in the GI tract.

-So the more we can let things go and take some deep breaths throughout the day, the more space we will create in our system and the more freely our food will be able to flow through.
-If you are dealing with a lot of stress in your job, relationship or simply in life, it will be essential to focus on reducing the stress levels on a daily basis by performing some necessary self-care techniques.
+So, the more we can let things go and take some deep breaths throughout the day, the more space we will create in our system and the more freely our food will be able to flow through.
+If you’re dealing with a lot of stress in your job, relationship, or life, it is essential that you focus on reducing stress levels on a daily basis by performing some necessary self-care techniques.